 How Long do Veneers Last?

 With proper care, veneers can last for a very long time.
 On average, most veneers will remain strong for 10-15 years.
 With an optimal oral hygiene routine, however, they can last for much longer.

-While a veneer itself cannot suffer any decay or disease, it is possible to develop a cavity in a tooth covered by a veneer.
+While a veneer itself cannot suffer any decay or disease, it is possible to develop a cavity within a tooth covered by a veneer.
+To avoid this, we recommend brushing twice-a-day and flossing at least once.
+These steps will help maintain your veneers and teeth by keeping them clean and free of any harmful bacteria.
 Regular preventative care including dental checkups and cleanings are still required to keep your teeth healthy.